 Things to remember when painting furniture with light colors to prevent yellowing

-- Protect yourself!
-With whites, always use a stain and odor-blocking primer such as Dixie Belle Boss or a shellac based primer like Zinsser Bin before painting.
+Protect yourself!
+With whites, always use a stain and odor-blocking primer or a shellac based primer like Zinsser Bin before painting.

-- “Softer” whites like Dixie Belle Drop Cloth and Sawmill Gravy will be friendlier to color changes than bright whites like Cotton or Fluff.
+“Softer” whites like will be friendlier to color changes than bright whites like Cotton or Fluff.

-- For low use projects, Dixie Belle Paint is a self-sealing paint and may not require a topcoat or clear/white wax over top may be sufficient.
+For low use projects, One hour enamel self-sealing paint and may not require a topcoat or clear/white wax over top may be sufficient.

 Selling white or light custom painted furniture

 Upcharge when painting whites, they require extra precautions and additional materials, add a clause to your contract that yellowing can occur over time, even with every precaution.

 UV exposure can also discolor whites.
 Inform customers that placing furniture in front of a window will make it more likely to discolor.

 Even with all precautions, whites tend to discolor with time.
 Think of touching up white trim in your home, new white paint will be a different color than older white paint.

 I made a video showing you how I prep for painting white furniture to prevent yellowing.
 Check it out!